-In this study, a family of single-phase nonisolated bridgeless boost, buck and buck/boost PFC converters has been reviewed along with their relative merits and drawbacks.
-These topologies are operated in either CCM or DCM.
-CCM operation of the converter is used for high power applications, for example, electric vehicle charging, DC drive systems, etc. CCM operation with soft switching methods can be used for high power applications with higher efficiency.
-On the other hand, DCM operation is used for low power applications and high efficiency requirements.
-In some bridgeless topologies, coupled inductors are utilised to reduce the input current ripple as well as the magnetic size.
+In this study, a family of single-phase non-isolated bridgeless boost, buck and buck/boost PFC converters has been reviewed along with their relative merits and drawbacks.
+These topologies are operated in either continuous conduction mode (CCM) or discontinuous conduction mode (DCM).
+CCM operation of the converter is used for high power applications, e.g., electric vehicle charging, DC drive systems, etc. CCM operation with soft switching methods can be used for high power applications with higher efficiency.
+On other hand, DCM operation is used for low power applications and high efficiency requirements.
+In some bridgeless topologies, coupled inductors are utilized to reduce the input current ripple as well as the magnetic size.
 Moreover, reduction in input current ripple leads to a lower size EMI filter, which results in a reduced overall converter size.